Asymptotic Bayes-optimality under sparsity of some multiple testing procedures: Proof of Theorem Proof of Theorem 5.2

-Now the bound on $k$ (see the assumption of Lemma \ref{cond_bound}) guarantees that the right hand side of (\ref{newBH}) is smaller than 1 for all possible $i$.
-We can thus apply Lemma 4.2 of \cite{FR} directly, which yields
+Now the bound on $k$ (see the assumption of Lemma~\ref{cond_bound}) guarantees that $\alpha(i + k) / m$ on the right-hand side of (\ref {newBH}) is smaller than 1 for all possible $i$.
+We can thus apply Lemma 4.2 of~\cite{FR} directly, which yields

-Routine calculations now lead to Lemma \ref{cond_bound}
+Routine calculations now lead to Lemma~\ref{cond_bound}